How to Show Culture Fit to a Potential Employer

 Let me suggest that there’s a better way.
 In this article I’ll show you how to:

-- find a company where you fit in with the company culture
+- where you fit in with the company culture

 - demonstrate on your resume that you’re a good fit for that company’s culture